Panax Ginseng: The Other Wonders At Hawai’i

 The primary conflict of The Transformation is expression itself, which is tantamount to the capacity to belong.
 However, though the quest in the book and in the poems are ostensibly a single, singular transformation, this proves to be not only implausible but likened to the process of conversion or conquest, to the illusion that a tourist can fly to Hawaii, write “747 poems” so named after the commercial jet plane, and simply fly away.
 Formally, Spahr achieves her transformation by a stop-start process of pivots, disruptions, and uncertainties.
 She writes, “they continued to circle around and around in their thinking and the sun shone down and their skin sometimes tanned and their skin sometimes burned.”
 Unable to speak for or with Hawaii except in a language problematic for its colonial past, she works at a keenly microscopic level, which calls for a new method of topography, “a new sort of conceptualization that allowed for more going astray than any map they had ever seen.”

-Frances Kai-Hwa Wang’s chapbook, Where the Lava Meets the Sea (self-published at Blacklava 2013), is the most sentimental and plainly self-disclosing of the texts discussed here.
+Frances Kai-Hwa Wang’s chapbook, Where the Lava Meets the Sea (Blacklava 2013), is the most self-disclosing of the texts discussed here.
 Wang’s approach attempts inclusion in spite of otherness, and the subtitle of her chapbook—Asian Pacific American Postcards from Hawai‘i—is telling, significant for a lyric speaker whose home base is the Midwest and who finds community in Hawaii’s immigrant, rather than indigenous, population.
-Wang’s prose poems are postcards not only in their pretty snapshot form, but also in that they inevitably tokenize something of the other as a souvenir.
-They frequently feature surprise at cultural norms, delineating the “Culture of a Kiss” or “Culture on a Volcano,” sometimes enumerating a menu of exotic items (“tempura, teriyaki chicken, mochi, andago, anpan, Spam musubi”), and atother times featuring projected rites of initiation (“What kind of Hawaiian are you?”), but above all else, just as in the other texts, they express a desire to be considered by the subject community as more than an intruder.
+Wang’s prose poems are postcards not only in their snapshot form, but also in that they inevitably tokenize something of the other.
+They frequently feature surprise at cultural norms, delineating the “Culture of a Kiss” or “Culture on a Volcano,” sometimes enumerating a menu of exotic items (“tempura, teriyaki chicken, mochi, andago, anpan, Spam musubi”), and at other times featuring projected rites of initiation (“What kind of Hawaiian are you?”), but above all else, just as in the other texts, they express a desire to be considered by the subject community as more than an intruder.
 Wang romanticizes the hybridity of Hawaii and finds respite there by blending into its Asian American community in a way that she cannot in the Midwest: “I am tired of singing and dancing and always being the one to teach others about our culture(s) and justify how we are not weird.
 Sometimes I wish I could just live my life without having to think about culture . . .”

 Contrary to this professed sentiment that culture is anything but neutral, what is ultimately remarkable about Wang’s poetry postcards is their consistent tone of wonder.
-In the tense space of the unfamiliar, Wang does not evade it like Moore or become agitated like Spahr, but through her roseate gloss, she is able to delight in its otherness.
+In the tense space of the unfamiliar, Wang does not evade it like Moore or become agitated like Spahr, but delights in its otherness.
 The last line of the chapbook illustrates this when the speaker sees “a school of flying fish take flight out of the water into our world.”
-Wang watches in melancholy delight as her son tries to fit in with other children, when she watches herself as both observer and performer in a place where her identity is amplified by scrutiny, when she ventriloquizes a local voice through such lines as: “But hooo!
+Wang watches in melancholy pleasure as her son tries to fit in with other children, when she watches herself as both observer and performer in a place where her identity is amplified by scrutiny, when she ventriloquizes a local voice through such lines as: “But hooo!
 Braddah!
 That’s the stuff love songs are made of.”
-She seems to show no qualms about whether she is capitalizing on the pidgin she has picked up; she simply incorporates it into her own speech pattern as song.
+In her aesthetic I see an attempt to go beyond politics (the “having to think about culture”) by incorporating pidgin not as a foreign language but as a speech pattern, a syntax for her own use as song.

 I am tempted to use some spectrum of truth or authenticity to rank these approaches to writing Hawaii as an outsider.
 Instead, I’ll return to the passage I opened with from Moore’s I Myself Have Seen It, about the assumption of others’ myths.
 When I read the phrase, “an authentic culture that continues, despite attempts to the contrary, to fear,” I can almost see authenticity being equated with fear.
 The night marchers stand in for elemental forces which cannot be fully named nor reckoned, and fear cannot be tempered by logic or criticism.
 I hypothesize that authenticity may be nothing more than adrenaline: out of our control, stimulated by a fraught circumstance, and, of necessity, charged for motion or transformation because the naming always happens and then re-happens.
 Is this not poetry in its many forms?
 In its renewal?
 A poetics on the subject of Hawaii naturally comes with old tropes of the wonders of the other, but I argue that it is also a matter of the other wondering at.
 I began with the concept of permission and ownership, but perhaps as writers, we neither make nor issue permissions.
 Discomfort and otherness are the beginnings of art.
 Spahr writes of “a time of troubled and pressured pronouns,” but she also writes of “a story of finding an ease in discomfort.
 And a catalogue of discomfort.”
 Perhaps it is exactly trouble that is sought when writing of the exotic; we write best of resorts by re-sorting, even though we come short always by resorting to.